Lupin the 3rd: The Mystery of Mamo: Plot

 Zenigata tries to catch the gang, who escape the island with the unconscious Lupin, but fails.
 He is found by the ICPO chief, who had traveled to Colombia to tell him that he's off the Lupin case and that the situation is bigger than either of them can handle.
 Zenigata responds by resigning and chasing Lupin as a private citizen.

 Lupin, Fujiko and Jigen travel to Colombia, where Lupin theorizes that Mamo may have gained eternal life by continuously cloning himself.
 They are thrust into a vision by Mamo, who reveals that his cloning technique has kept him alive for ten thousand years, and that he is responsible for virtually every major event in human history.
 Mamo also explains that he cloned Lupin.
 He then appears in person to reclaim Fujiko, and a distraught Lupin challenges him to perform a miracle.
 Mamo responds by setting off an earthquake through the destruction of a nuclear power station.

 Inside a temple, Mamo explains to Fujiko that his cloning technique has never been perfected, and that he has degenerated from his original form as a result.
 He decides that he and Fujiko must repopulate the Earth, and convinces her to push a button to launch nuclear missiles to achieve this end.
 Lupin arrives, and reveals that he rigged the missiles to explode before they could launch.
 Frustrated, Mamo takes Fujiko with him to a launching pad and fends Lupin off with lasers.
 Lupin uses the tip of Goemon's sword (given to him by Jigen earlier) to deflect the lasers, incinerating Mamo.

 A rocketship emerges, containing a giant brain that reveals itself to be the original Mamo.
 Lupin realizes that Mamo had controlled his clones resembling his body just as the rocket launches into space.
 Lupin and Fujiko escape the rocket's trajectory, but not before Lupin plants an explosive on it.
 The glass shatters, and Mamo's brain drifts toward the sun.
 Lupin finds Fujiko in the rubble, where he is captured by Zenigata.
 Fujiko offers to help Lupin, but the Americans launch a missile attack on Mamo's base.
-Fujiko is rescued by Jigen, Goemon is on top of a mountain only to say his final words while Lupin and Zenigata, anklecuffed together, escape on foot.
+Fujiko is rescued by Jigen while Lupin and Zenigata, anklecuffed together, escape on foot.
+Goemon, on top of a mountain, makes a fourth wall-breaking closing statement.